WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/evaluation.md

 By this, we evaluate some form of fairness where we evaluate the worst-case of how different all junctions (i.e., consumers) or contamination event locations are treated.

-## Infection Risk

-The infection risk is an evaluation metric that quantifies the public health impact by estimating the probability of an individual getting ill after exposure to pathogens during a contamination event.
-Following the Quantitative Microbial Risk Assessment (QMRA) framework, it combines the pathogen concentration, the water consumption behavior, and finally dose-response modeling.
-The dose for each individual is calculated by multiplying the pathogen concentration in drinking water by the ingested volume across multiple daily consumption events, totaling up to 1 liter per person per day.
-For enterovirus, the infection probability is derived using an exponential dose-response model:

-$$
-Risk = 1 - \exp(-r * Dose)
-$$

-with $r = 0.014472$ representing the pathogen-specific infectivity.
-The infection risk is then defined as the ratio of expected infections to the total population.
-This metric evaluates how well the controller prevents (or minimizes) health risks during an (undetected) contamination event.

-Note that in contrast to the other evaluation metrics, the infection risk is computed for each contamination event only.

 ## Smoothness of Chlorine Injection

 From an operational point of view, it is unhealthy or even unrealistic for chlorine injection pumps to have large changes/jumps in the injection rate.
 We therefore evaluate the *smoothness* of the chlorine injection over time.